michaelliao/git-explorer/README.md

 </html>
 ```

+### How to change style

+Override [git-explorer.css](https://github.com/michaelliao/git-explorer/blob/master/css/git-explorer.css) in your own CSS.

 # Notes

-The URL must contain branch info so the following URL not works:
+The URL must contain branch info so the following URL is not work:

 ```
 https://github.com/michaelliao/git-explorer